 For example, if the channel causes errors independently from frame to frame and the error probability is the same for all frames of the same length at all times, this channel would be said to be an independent, identically distributed error channel.
 With p as the probability of dropping the frame, and pe as the probability of the frame not being transmitted successfully (i.e., either the data frame or the ACK frame associated with it is in error), let Np be the number of retries required to maintain the probability of dropping the frame to be p.

 The probability of any given packet being dropped in such a channel after Np retries is given by

 pdrop = pe Np+1

 For example, in such a channel, if pe = 0.1 and pdrop = 10–8, then up to seven retries are required.
-The scheduler should ensure that sufficient cumulative TXOP allocations are made to accommodate retransmissions within the delay bound..
+The scheduler should ensure that sufficient cumulative TXOP allocations are made to accommodate retransmissions within the delay bound.

-The Surplus Bandwidth Allowance parameter ensures the requesting STA is allocated a minimum amount of excess time by the scheduler toso that application dropped packet rates are bounded.
+The Surplus Bandwidth Allowance parameter ensures the requesting STA is allocated a minimum amount of excess time by the scheduler so that application dropped packet rates are bounded.

 Note to Editor: the rest of the original of this this section is deleted.
 The following replaces it.

+The probability of not successfully transmitting k packets is given by the cumulative distribution function of the Binomial Distribution.

+The binomial probability mass function is:

+bk,n,p= n!k!n-k!pk(1-p)k

+Where, n is the number of trials and p is the probability of success for each trial.

+The binomial cumulative distribution function is

+Bk,n,p=y=0nb(y,n,p)

+Assuming a certain packet error ratio (PER), Pe, the number of extra packets, N, that are required in order to have a probability, Pns, of not successfully transmitting S packets is given:𝐵𝑆,+𝑁,1−𝑃𝑒=𝑦=0𝑛𝑏(𝑦,𝑆+𝑁,1−𝑃𝑒)

+Note: Using the BINOMDIST function Pns = BINOMDIST (S, S+N, 1-Pe, TRUE)

+Then SBA = (S+N)/S

+Now, if just one packet is lost, then the lost packet ratio, LPR, is LPR = 1/(S+N)

+The condition where Pns < LPR represents a practical point for determining the value of N.

+Medium Time used for EDCA Admission Control is based upon one second periods and HCCA Medium time, used to aggregate TSPECs (see Annex X.2.3) also uses the one second period.
+Hence, for each application, S is the number of packets that are desired to be sent in each one second period.

+For example, consider a voice application:

+PER, Pe = 0.1 or probability of success is 1- Pe = 0.9

+Number of packets per second, S = 50

+Probability of not having 50 successful packets, Pns = 0.87% for N = 13

+Lost packet ratio for 1 lost packet, LPR = 1.59%

+SBA = 1.26

+Take the example of a video stream at 380 packets per second (about 4Mbps):

+Number of packets per second, S = 380

+Probability of not having 380 successful packets, Pns = 0.2% for N = 64

+Lost packet ratio for 1 lost packet, LPR = 0.23%

+SBA = 1.168

+It can be seen that the value for SBA varies with S, the number of required packets per second.

+A reasonable estimate for SBA is given by SBA = -.033 ln (S) + 1.37

+Table N.4.1.A is a table of SBA for various values of S, and the SBA estimate derived by using the formula above.

+Table N.4.1.A SBA vs Packets/sec